mulian/global-event-bus/README.md

 # geb (global-event-bus)
 geb is an abnormal and great EventBus for Javascript Web/Node.

+# Features
+* Instantiate Object on call for better start-up-time
+* Better overview

 # Short simple introduction
 * Definition
 ```javascript